 Store packaging doesn’t keep out air or light, both of which are food killers.
 Tupperware and zip lock containers are better than store-bought packaging, but they still don’t provide a true oxygen barrier.
 For decades of shelf-life, use Mylar bags, Food-grade pales, and Oxygen Absorbers to store your dry lentils.

-Storage Environment For Maximum Shelf-life of Lentils
+Storing For Maximum Shelf-life

 If you want to store dried lentils for the long term, such as in a long term pantry for survival food, first package in an oxygen-free container as noted above and store in a cool, dry location, up off the floor, and pest-free.

 If you use Mylar bags to store lentils, make sure they are at least 5 mils in thickness.
 Thinner bags are opaque and let in light, which will decrease shelf life via light oxidation.

 Consider using Mylar Bags, and Food-grade pales together as Mylar is a better oxygen barrier but is more prone to damage.
 The food-grade bucket will protect the bag and make for stackable storage.

 5 Types of Lentils To Store Long-Term

 Lentils are one variety of pulse or edible seeds in the legume family that grows in a pod.
 Other Pulses you may want to consider for long-term storage are dry beans, dry peas, chickpeas, cowpeas, or pigeon peas.
 Following are 5 types of lentils to consider for long-term food storage.

 Brown Lentils The lentils you are most likely to find at the grocery store.
 The most flexible and best option for long-term storage.

 Green Lentils: Similar to brown lentils but with a peppery flavor.
 Often used as a substitute for expensive Puy Lentils.